 Our closet had the basic builder grade wire shelves that were not functional at all and had tons of wasted space.
-First thing we did was take these down and patch all the holes.
+The first thing we did was take these down and patch all the holes.

 HELPFUL TIPS FOR ASSEMBLY

-- We assembled all the DRAWERS FIRST (because we had a lot) and had to wait for drywall patches to dry anyway, BUT it was very satisfying to be able to install the drawers right after we finished building the frames!
+- We assembled all the DRAWERS FIRST (because we had a lot) and had to wait for drywall patches to dry anyway, BUT it was very satisfying to install the drawers right after we finished building the frames!

 - RATCHETING SCREWDRIVERS are a lifesaver!

-- Use PAINTER’S TAPE to mark out what number hole the drawers, accessories, and shelves will be going in.
+- Use PAINTER’S TAPE to mark out which holes the drawers, accessories, and shelves will be going in.

 - I did this while Timmy worked on installing other parts.